Part of Air

 • Wildfire smoke can reduce visibility, irritate the eyes, cause strong odour, and can have significant impacts on outdoor activities.
 Smoke can also affect indoor air quality.

-• Wildfires can be caused by both natural events (for example lightning) and human activity (for example campfires, fireworks, off-highway vehicles, incendiary, industrial activity).
+• Wildfires can be caused by both natural events (for example lightning) and human activity (for example campfires, cigarettes, fireworks, off-highway vehicles, incendiary, devices or industrial activity).

-• Recorded wildfires vary dramatically in size with some being less than 100 m2 to some being over 1,000 km2 (which is approximately the size of Calgary or Edmonton).
+• Recorded wildfires vary dramatically in size with some being less than 0.1 hectares to some being over 100,000 hectares (which is approximately the size of Calgary or Edmonton).

-• Area burned by wildfires are increasing in some areas most likely due to increasing global temperatures and increased human activity (IPCC, 2022).
-This can result in an increase in poor air quality from wildfire smoke.
+• Area burned by wildfires has increased in North America most likely due to increasing global temperatures and increased human activity (IPCC, 2022).
+This can result in more frequent poor air quality events due to wildfire smoke.

-• The extent of burned area in a given year is influenced by the presence of long-term drought, high winds, timing and location of precipitation, extreme weather events, among other factors.
+• The extent of burned area in a given year is influenced by the presence of long-term drought, high winds, timing and location of precipitation and extreme weather events, among other factors.

 • Wildfire smoke experienced by Albertans most often originates from fires burning in Alberta, British Columbia (B.C.), and the northwestern United States (U.S.) due to predominant wind directions.